Event topology and constituent-quark scaling of elliptic flow in heavy-ion collisions at the Large Hadron Collider using a multiphase transport model: Acknowledgements

 \section{Acknowledgements}

-R.S. acknowledges the financial supports under the CERN Scientific Associateship and the financial grants under DAE-BRNS Project No. 58/14/29/2019-BRNS of the Government of India.
-S.T. acknowledges the supports under the INFN postdoctoral fellowship.
+R.S. acknowledges the financial support under the CERN Scientific Associateship and the financial grants under DAE-BRNS Project No. 58/14/29/2019-BRNS of the Government of India.
+S.T. acknowledges the support under the INFN postdoctoral fellowship.
 The authors would like to acknowledge the usage of resources of the LHC grid Tier-3 computing facility at IIT Indore.